-An open question towards you, “Do you blog for money or readership?”
+An open question for you is, “Do you blog for money or readership?”

-Well, I’m pretty sure the answers will vary upon people’s tastes and interests.
+Well, I’m pretty sure the answers will vary on people’s tastes and interests.

 Do You Blog for Money or Readership?